 #6) Pacsafe Travelsafe GII Portable Safe

 It’s made of waterproof & slash-resistant materials and can be attached to a fixed object.
 You can get creative with this lock by attaching it to a bed frame beneath the mattress or hidden away in other spots out of sight.
 It also comes with a 3-digit TSA-friendly padlock.

-Another way to kind of turn this bag into lock is to pass the cable through your backpack zippers before attaching everything to a fixed object or even without attaching to a fixed object.
+Another way to kind of turn this bag into a lock is to pass the cable through your backpack zippers before attaching everything to a fixed object or even without attaching to a fixed object.

 #7 Pacsafe Wrapsafe Anti-Theft Adjustable Cable Lock